jnozzi/cocoadev.com/markdown/HighlightButtonsLikeDLandAB.md

 *Isn't it the control content font?*

-General/NSFont * theFontTheGuyWasTalkingAbout = General/[NSFont controlContentFontOfSize:
+NSFont * theFontTheGuyWasTalkingAbout = [NSFont controlContentFontOfSize:
-                     General/[NSFont systemFontSizeForControlSize:General/NSRegularControlSize]];
+                     [NSFont systemFontSizeForControlSize:NSRegularControlSize]];

 It's Helvetica.

 ----

-So, to the guy that was saying that it would be easy to draw the popup in code -- how do you do it? ... in the General/NSPopUpButton subclass, or in another part of it?
+So, to the guy that was saying that it would be easy to draw the popup in code -- how do you do it? ... in the NSPopUpButton subclass, or in another part of it?
 The textbox wouldn't be too hard, but the question about how to have it draw the actual prettyness of it, so that it can still use the usual methods, but with the style (and helvetica, noted above).
 In the meantime, I'll try the image method, so that maybe we can benchmark both of these, and settle the argument once and for all.

 ----

-I have posted a follow-up for drawing text boxes like the one above at General/BorderedShadowedGrowingTextField.
+I have posted a follow-up for drawing text boxes like the one above at BorderedShadowedGrowingTextField.